What options are there for dealing with debt

-These are temporary changes that have been introduced to help people whose debts have increased due to coronavirus.
-The changes are in force until at least 31 March 2021.
+This is a temporary change to help people whose debts have increased because of coronavirus.
+It is in force until 30 September 2021.

-Read more about these changes to bankruptcy fees and debt levels on the Accountant in Bankruptcy website.
+Read more about changes to bankruptcy on the Accountant in Bankruptcy website.

 Options for dealing with debt